 1000 yds: Miss, 2 MOA hit, 2 MOA hit (2 points)

-Jim’s shooting score was 12, and he got 4 bonus points.
-He took longer than 2 minutes to shoot the course, so he loses one point.
-His final score is 15 points.
+Jim’s shooting score was 13, and he got 4 bonus points.
+His final score is 17 points.

-When filming a challenge, shooters will each shoot a 10-shot group at 100 yards.
+When filming a challenge, shooters will each shoot two 5-shot groups at 100 yards.
 The group size is recorded (because the audience will want to know the capability of each rifle system).
-Shooters will compete in order of their group size (smallest group shooter goes first, largest group size shooter goes last).
-Plenty of time can be given for the barrel to cool before you start.
+Shooters will compete in order of their average group size (smallest group shooter goes first, largest group size shooter goes last).

 The use of “MOA” is an approximation.
 For example, at 400 yards, the targets are 8″ (2 MOA), 4″ (1 MOA), and 2″ (1/2 MOA).
 There is a rounding error of MOA to inches that we’re ignoring.

 Also, there are practical considerations that keep us from having perfect target sizes.
 For example, the 1/2 MOA target at 400 yards may be slightly bigger because of the difficulty of mounting a tiny 2″ steel gong.
-At 1,000 yards, we may have difficulty sourcing a 20″ round gong, so it may be 18″.
+Hits on the portion of the gong going up to the mounting bracket DO count as hits.
+Hits on the t-post are ignored.

 We’re getting as close as we can within reason, but realize that it’s imperfect.